thomas5464-jpg/Controller-Tunnel/README.md

   - Relay mode for multi-hop or internet-based forwarding.
   - Support for additional controller APIs beyond XInput.
   - Sensor and gyro data transport.

+ ## v0.1.2 - Combined UI and Controller Detection

+- Added a combined client/server Windows UI in `client-ui`.
+- Added XInput controller detection and selection in the client UI.
+- Added server mode status and remote endpoint feedback in the UI.
+- Documented that DualShock/DualSense controllers require DS4Windows or another XInput wrapper to be detected.